Master Your Research Message (2-session communication workshop)

 - This is work, but it should also be fun and informative!

-This workshop series will be offered three times in 2025.
-Registration is currently limited to UMB faculty members.
+This workshop series will be offered multiple times in 2026.
 Location will be sent to you in a confirmation Outlook calendar item.
 If there is overwhelming interest, we will keep a waiting list and consider adding more sessions.

 Please send questions to the course instructor, Audrey Huang, MA, PhD, Director of Science Communication & Science Editor.